MENU

 Student researchers participate in SFU's Sustainability and Climate Solutions Student Research Day.

-Community-centred climate innovation is a critical research program and priority at SFU that takes a community-first approach to co-develop and co-implement innovative solutions to address climate change.
-Community-centred climate innovation integrates three intersectoral research streams: adaptation, mitigation and sustainability, using three foundational approaches that inform our research: community partnerships, innovation, and valuing of Indigenous knowledges and perspectives.
+Climate Innovation is a critical research priority at SFU that takes a community-first approach to co-develop and co-implement innovative solutions to address climate change.
+Climate Innovation integrates three intersectoral research streams: adaptation, mitigation and sustainability, using three foundational approaches that inform our research: community partnerships, innovation, and valuing of Indigenous knowledges and perspectives.
+SFU Climate Innovation is working on several interdisciplinary projects that focus on community-centered partnerships to address some of the most pressing issues in our communities.
+Local and regional partners include: the Ciy of Port Moody, City of Burnaby, City of Maple Ridge, First National Housing and Infrastructure Council, BC Housing, Technical Safety BC, the University of British Columbia, Translink and others.

 Learn more